-And with the number of other available means to reach potential customers, like emails or social media, shouldn’t cold calling be deader than disco?
+And with the number of other available means to reach potential customers, like cold emails or social media, shouldn’t calling a prospect who has not previously expressed any interest in your pruduct or service be deader than disco?

 Well, if you consider cold calling to mean phoning hundreds of random people with the hopes that someone will be interested in your product, then you’d be right that it doesn’t work anymore.
 But with a few tweaks to the old cold calling approach, many companies are finding to their surprise that this method is still working well.
 41% of respondents to Marc’s Wayshak study said that phone calls are actually their best sales tool!
 How is that possible?